Monday, October 17, 2011

 Words I'd Like to Never Hear Again on Paranormal Shows

-I've been watching the old standards in Ghost Hunting shows like GhostHunters and Ghost Adventures.
-I like Celebrity Ghost Stories and have watched some of the newer shows like My Ghost Story and Hauntings on animal planet channel.
-Some are watchable, some like Paranormal Witness are abysmal and unwatchable.
+I'll admit it - I;m a sucker for shows about the paranormal, especially the "ghost-hunting" ones.
 No matter what show, but especially the newer ones where psychics or paranormal groups have been consulted, there seems to be an increasing use of 3 words I hate to hear: Vortex, Portal, and Orbs!!!
 While I obviously believe in ghosts and hauntings I do not believe that there are vortexes where energy flows in like a whirlpool from another dimension or "beyond".
 Neither are there portals: tunnel like pathways for spirits to enter and leave at will to a specific site.
 And orbs - don't even suggest that they are not due to slow speed night digital cameras creating "orbs" out of dust, insects and sometimes nothing at all but a miscommunication to a digital processor!

 Monday, January 31, 2011